kardol123/Prufer/README.md

 ```
 # To Evaluate the Model

-The metrics for the evaluation of the code are BLEU, METEOR and are calulated as per the xing-hu in her implememtation of the code summrization task.
+The metrics for the evaluation of the Code are BLEU, METEOR and are calculated as per the xing-hu in her implementation of the code summarization task.
 [The metrics implementation is available here  ](https://github.com/xing-hu/EMSE-DeepCom/tree/master/scripts).
-The ROUGE-L is a standard implemention with pyhton library.
+The ROUGE-L is a standard implementation with the python library.

 # AST Generation of the Code

-We refer the AST generation by the xing-hu to generate the AST.
-[Code to generate the AST of the code ](https://github.com/xing-hu/EMSE-DeepCom/blob/master/data_utils/get_ast.py).
+We refer to the AST generation by the xing-hu to generate our AST json file.
+[Implentation of the AST generation by xing-hu ](https://github.com/xing-hu/EMSE-DeepCom/blob/master/data_utils/get_ast.py).

 # Prufer Sequence Generation

-Following are the steps for generation for Prufer sequence generation
+Following are the steps for generation for Prufer sequence generation.

-1) Generate the CSV File from AST file .
+1) Generate the CSV File from the AST file.

 ```
 python3 ASTtoCSV.py